Constitution and By-Laws

 Section 5.
 A Member of NCGR who is a legal resident of the Commonwealth of Massachusetts shall be appointed as Resident Agent by the Chair.
 Ideally, the Resident Agent should be a member of the Board, but it is not necessary.

 Section 1.
-The Elective Board of NCGR shall be a Chair (or, President), Clerk (or Secretary), Treasurer, and the five popularly elected Directors.
+The Elective Board of NCGR shall be a Chair (or, President), Clerk (or Secretary), Treasurer, and the four popularly elected Directors.
 These persons shall be elected by the membership to serve for three year terms.
-The Chair shall not be eligible to serve more than two consecutive terms.
+The Chair shall serve no more than two consecutive terms.
+However, with the express permission of the elected Board of Directors, the Chair may serve a third term.
 This Elective Board shall nominate and approve the appointed members of the Board for one year terms to begin at the Annual meeting.

 Section 2.
 The Chair shall assume overall responsibility for the affairs of NCGR, exercising the authority granted by this constitution.
 The Chair shall be an ex-officio member of all standing and ad hoc committees of NCGR.